beefupinetree/dsnd-finding-donors/README.md

 ** HINT: **

 When explaining your model, if using external resources please include all citations.

-**Answer:**

-The Adaboost model is a boosting ensemble method.
-In short, an ensemble method is a probability distribution for the state of the system ([link](https://en.wikipedia.org/wiki/Statistical_ensemble_(mathematical_physics)).
-It works by combining multiple "weak learners" to create one strong model.
-While each weak learner used is better at classifying the data than random chance, they are still individually weak.
-However, it's the combination of all of these independent weak learning models that makes the Adaboost model better equipped to make accurate predictions.
-Also, various types and complexities of weak learners can be used.

-This algorithm is trained iteratively.
-At first, each point will have the same weight assigned to it and the model tries to maximize the sum of each class on either side of a boundary.
-After the first classification, it punishes any misclassified points by increasing their weights.
-A new boundary is drawn to separate the data based on the newly assigned weights, and again the newly misclassified points are punished by having their weights increased.

-Then the boundaries are combined to create sections on the hyperplane.
-The weights are then used in each section to find if it should be classified as the territory of one class or the other.

-A prediction is made based on which territory the new data point will reside.

 ### Implementation: Model Tuning
 Fine tune the chosen model.
 Use grid search (`GridSearchCV`) with at least one important parameter tuned with at least 3 different values.
 You will need to use the entire training set for this.
 In the code cell below, you will need to implement the following: